Aristotle

 Pythons have no legs.
 [C is B]

-There are many complex nuances to syllogistic argument that can be consulted across all forms of learning.
-For the vast majority of philosophy’s existence, logical arguments have depended on Aristotle’s formulations, only even being remotely superseded by any new knowledge in the 19th century.
+There are many complex nuances to syllogistic argumentation, applicable across all forms of learning.
+For the vast majority of philosophy’s history, logical argumentation depended on Aristotle’s formulations—only being even remotely superseded in the 19th century.

 OPTICS

-Aristotle was a major pioneer of understanding the nature of vision.
-Many of his observations on vision still hold up to this day.
-He rejected the idea that vision occurs through rays emanating from the eyes, instead advocating for a theory of "intromission" where the eye passively receives light and color.
-Modern optics confirms this, as vision indeed involves light reflecting off external objects and entering the eyes.
+Aristotle was a major pioneer in understanding the nature of vision.
+Many of his observations still hold up today.
+He rejected the idea that vision occurs through rays emanating from the eyes, instead advocating for a theory of "intromission," where the eye passively receives light and color.
+Modern optics confirms this: vision indeed involves light reflecting off external objects and entering the eyes.

-Closely integrating this with his philosophical conditions, Aristotle emphasized the importance of a transparent medium, such as air or water, between the object and the eye for vision to occur.
-He proposed that light transforms the transparent medium from a state of potentiality to a state of actuality, allowing us to see.
+Integrating this with his philosophical system, Aristotle emphasized the importance of a transparent medium—such as air or water—between the object and the eye.
+He proposed that light transforms the medium from potentiality into actuality, enabling vision.

 ETHICS

-Aristotle asserted that just as the proper function of fingers are to manipulate matter physically, the proper function of a human being must be to arrive at excellence and union with higher powers.
-One has to arrive at being an ethical being through meditation and contemplation alongside practicing virtuous things, not simply by obeying spoken or written rules.
-Although Aristotle affirmed the usefulness of the law and morality codes, his emphasis on practice and habit means that ethics must be “lived out” rather than simply memorized or legislated.
+Aristotle asserted that just as the function of fingers is to manipulate matter physically, the proper function of a human being is to attain excellence and union with higher powers.
+One must become ethical through meditation, contemplation, and the practice of virtue—not merely by obeying spoken or written rules.
+Although Aristotle affirmed the usefulness of laws and moral codes, his emphasis on practice and habit means that ethics must be "lived out" rather than merely memorized or legislated.

-Virtue is coupled with discernment.
-Aristotle was careful to not apply the same standards to every situation.
-The ‘ideal’ of what is the best behavior in defending one’s state and fighting during war is not the same ‘ideal’ one uses to win a competition to script the best play or the same type of standards in raising a child.
-Compared to the false morality of the Torah, Bible and Qu’ran that are systems of spiritual slavery, Aristotle understood human nature and the structure of proper evolution.
+Virtue must be coupled with discernment.
+Aristotle was careful not to apply the same standard to every situation.
+The ideal behavior in defending one’s state in war is not the same ideal used in writing a great play or raising a child.
+Compared to the rigid morality systems of the Torah, Bible, and Qur’an—which he would likely view as systems of spiritual slavery—Aristotle understood human nature and the path of proper evolution.

 THE GOLDEN MEAN

-Aristotle considered the ideal individual to have mastered the four virtues traditionally translated as φρόνησις (Prudence), δικαιοσύνη (Justice), ἀνδρεία (Fortitude) and σωφροσύνη (Moderation) terms that are not easily translatable into English particularly after Christianity has colored the meanings of all of these terms, but all relate to the Temperance [LINK TO TEMPERANCE ETHICS] virtue of Apollo.
-To master these things requires living one’s life continually, meditating and being close to the Gods.
+Aristotle considered the ideal individual to have mastered the four virtues traditionally translated as phronesis (prudence), dikaiosyne (justice), andreia (fortitude), and sophrosyne (moderation).
+These terms are not easily translated into English, particularly as Christianity has distorted their meanings, but they all relate to the temperance virtue of Apollo.
+Mastery of these requires living one's life consciously, meditating, and staying close to the Gods.

 THE IDEAL STATE

-Likewise, he contemplated that monarchy is an acceptable form of government if led by a wise monarch, but if not, they revert a tyranny, something that Aristotle deemed contemptible and undesirable as the power of a wicked individual cannot be checked and that any monarch tied to a divine oath violating this was in serious error.
+Similarly, monarchy was acceptable if led by a wise ruler—but otherwise devolved into tyranny.
+Aristotle deemed tyranny contemptible and dangerous, as the power of a wicked monarch cannot be checked, and any ruler violating a divine oath was in serious error.

 This state of things is brought about by the demagogues; for in the states under democratic government guided by law a demagogue does not arise, but the best classes of citizens are in the most prominent position; but where the laws are not sovereign, then demagogues arise; for the common people become a single composite monarch, since the many are sovereign not as individuals but collectively.
 Yet what kind of democracy Homer means by the words ‘no blessing is the lordship of the many’—whether he means this kind or when those who rule as individuals are more numerous, is not clear.